elgerlambert/redux-localstorage/README.md

 Store enhancer that accepts any (enhanced!) storage backend to persist store state changes.

-Redux-localstorage provides adapters for localStorage, sessionStorage and AsyncStorage as well as storage enhancers such as `filter` so that you can get going with minimal effort.
-You can then create your own storage enhancers to meet any other (application specific) need!
+Redux-localstorage provides adapters for `localStorage`, `sessionStorage` and `AsyncStorage` as well as storage enhancers such as `filter` so that you can get going with minimal effort.
+You can then create your own storage enhancers to meet any other (application specific) needs!

 ## Installation
 ```js